cylc/cylc-doc/src/suite-design-guide/general-principles.rst

 Runahead Limiting
 ^^^^^^^^^^^^^^^^^

-By default Cylc allows a maximum of three cycle points to be active at the same time, but this value is configurable:
+By default Cylc allows a maximum of five cycle points to be active at the same time, but this value is configurable:

 .. code-block:: cylc